 Moving forward, Stat-X will be the standard fire protection system on the new generation of pontoons that are currently being built at the shipyards.
 We plan to recommend protecting additional enclosures like their larger power generator rooms.

-From the left: Hector del Rio, naval engineer; Gonzalo Lopez-Davila, Stat-X sales consultant (our former CEO); and Alex Waghorn, retired admiral currently with WLP Partners
+From the left: Hector del Rio, naval engineer; Gonzalo Lopez-Davila, our former Stat-X sales consultant and CEO; and Alex Waghorn, retired admiral currently with WLP Partners